sbarbett/pihole-ansible/README.md

   - `dhcp_config`: Enable, disable and configure the DHCP client.
   - `dhcp_remove_lease`: Delete existing leases.
   - `listening_mode`: Toggle the PiHole's listening mode.
+  - `block_list`: Manage block lists.
+  - `allow_list`: Manage allow lists.

 - **Roles:**
   - `manage_local_records`: A role that iterates over one or more PiHole hosts and manages a batch of local DNS records (both A and CNAME) as defined by the user.
+For more details, please see the [role's README](https://github.com/sbarbett/pihole-ansible/blob/main/roles/manage_local_records/README.md).
-For more details, please see the [role's README](roles/manage_local_records/README.md).
+  - `manage_lists`: A role that iterates over one or more PiHole hosts and manages a batch of allow and block lists as defined by the user.
+For more details, please see the [role's README](https://github.com/sbarbett/pihole-ansible/blob/main/roles/manage_lists/README.md).

 In future releases, additional roles and modules will be added to further extend the capabilities of this collection.